roguehistory/DIGH-HIST3812/content/en/week/nine/instructions.md

 {{< notice success "Important" >}} With tech work, if it doesn't come together in about 30 minutes, it won't come in an hour.
 So take a break.
 Close the laptop.
 Call somebody up for help.
 Find another pair of eyes to look at the problem.
 I don't want to hear that you labored heroically for 2 hours to do something.
 Jump into our social space and ask for advice.
 {{< /notice >}}

 ### Log your work

-Upload any of your technical work to your own private repo at the end of the week.
+Each week, I would like you to log your final thoughts on the discussion [using this form](https://forms.gle/jg2YzhLrnLMLYSqH7). **This is required, and counts towards your DL or CR portion of the grade**.

+On page two of the form, you will find the space for submitting the link to your Jupyter notebook.

+On this same form, if you have technical work that you require help with or would like me to take a look, you can log the link to the repo you're working from.